RuKapSan/rukapsan/README.md

 # Hey 👋

-ML Engineer & Team Lead focused on production AI systems and inference optimization.
+ML Engineer focused on production AI systems and inference optimization.

 ## What I do